m2thay/qtile-dots/README.md

 This will be updated as often as I have the motivation to

-Some of the required programs to get everything out of my dotfiles; dunst, nm-applet, nitrogen, X11, picom, brightnessctl, alacritty, firefox, qtile and pipewire.
+Some of the required programs to get everything out of my dotfiles; dunst, nm-applet, nitrogen, X11, picom, brightnessctl, alacritty, firefox, qtile and rofi.